sarah-amalia/sarahpage/src/pages/blogs/rumination.md

 I love the phrase

-how you treat your mind
+> "how you treat your mind
-is the same thing on how you treat your garden.
+> is the same thing on how you treat your garden."

+means that
 any plant you water
 is the one that grows.